Welcome to Our ChatGPT Codex Review

 2. Teams Already Using GitHub

-The PR review integration is legitimately useful.
-Having an AI reviewer that catches bugs before human review saves time and catches issues that slip through manual review.
+The PR review integration and Linear issue integration are legitimately useful.
+Having an AI reviewer that catches bugs before human review saves time.
+The improved interaction quality in GPT-5.3 means fewer re-prompts during code review.

 3. Developers Frustrated with Claude Code Limits

-If you’ve been hitting Claude’s usage limits constantly, Codex’s more generous token efficiency (3-5x) means you get more work done per dollar.
+If you’ve been hitting Claude’s usage limits constantly, Codex’s token efficiency (3-5x better, now with even fewer tokens per task in 5.3) means you get more work done per dollar.

 4. Full-Stack Developers Working Alone